 The roads around the rural areas of the Philippines are far from smooth, and the bus seats are not exactly the comfortable ones we know from home.

-Also, I strongly recommend on taking a bathroom break before you board the bus.
+Also, I strongly recommend taking a bathroom break before you board the bus.

-Both vehicles run mostly on sheer will and riding them is an experience for better or worse.
+Both vehicles run primarily on sheer willpower, and riding them is an experience for better or worse.

-Taxis, on the other hand, are the least popular form of transportation amongst travelers, and for a good reason as they tend to be significantly more expensive than other available options.
+On the other hand, taxis are the least popular form of transportation amongst travelers, and for a good reason as they tend to be significantly more expensive than other available options.

 Pro tip: If you plan on taking a taxi from the airport to your hotel, it’s recommended to use the airport’s official taxis (yellow ones).
 The wait may be longer (we waited close to an hour), but the chances for you to pay more than you should have are significantly lower.

-Traveling between the islands themselves is done by ferry or by plane.
+Traveling back and forth between the islands themselves is done by ferry or by plane.

-Bottom line: if you want to save money- stick to the transportation options the locals are using but don’t expect them to work as efficiently, or be as comfortable as the ones you know from your home country.
+The bottom line is: if you want to save money- stick to the transportation options the locals are using but don’t expect them to work as efficiently or be as comfortable as the ones you know from your home country.

 5. Patience and understanding are virtues:

-Things will go wrong: you might not always have electricity, you may not always manage to book a flight through the internet or even by phone, your laundry will return wet from the local cleaning services because there was rain, you will be charged extra fees just because you are a tourist and it’s going to be frustrating as hell.
+Things will go wrong: you might not always have electricity, you may not always manage to book a flight through the internet or even by phone, your laundry will return wet from the local cleaning services because it was raining, you will be charged extra fees just because you are a tourist and it’s going to be frustrating as hell.

-On the other hand stands the warmest hospitality one can ask for, values of love and kinship that are stronger than in any other country around the world that I’ve been to, and some truly wonderful people.
+On the other side of that stands the warmest hospitality one can ask for, values of love and kinship stronger than in any other country around the world that I’ve been to, and some truly wonderful people.

 I have no doubt we received the best that these people had to offer, and at the end of a long day of walking, I felt Iike the luckiest girl alive.
 Showering with a hose?
 Amazing!
 Another memory for the books!
 Nothing but rice for dinner?
 At least it’s not a granola bar.
 Again.

-6. When they tell you that you can’t navigate somewhere on your own, they really mean it:
+6. When they tell you that you can’t navigate somewhere on your own, they mean it:

 Eventually, after a long bus ride, we finally arrived at our destination in the north.

-The moment we got off the bus we were surrounded by some ten tour guides offering us their navigation services.
+The moment we got off the bus, we got surrounded by some ten tour guides offering us their navigation services.
 But I, a girl who has never navigated anywhere up to this day, decided that there is no time like the present, and in fact, this is the time and place to learn and navigate for two days through semi-tropical jungles and rice terraces, all of this, mind you, based on a backpacking story I found on “LaMetayel”- an Israeli site for travelers. *🤦♀️*.
-The tour guides tried to warn that we’ll get lost, but we decided ( and by that I mean me myself and I ) that we will be just fine.
+The tour guides tried to warn us that we’d get lost, but we decided ( and by that, I mean me myself and I ) that we will be just fine.

 The second day though?
 That was an entirely different story.
 We received instructions for our next destination and went on our way.
-Ten minutes later we arrived at what looked like the end of the rice terrace we were walking on.
-We couldn’t figure out how to proceed, so we decided to return to the village and make sure we had the instructions right, and then followed them one more time.
+Ten minutes later, we arrived at what looked like the end of the rice terrace we were walking on.
+We couldn’t figure out how to proceed, so we decided to return to the village, ensure we had the instructions right, and then follow them one more time.

-Frustratingly enough, the only thing we managed to do, was to reach that same dead end.
+Frustratingly enough, the only thing we managed to do was reach that same dead end.

-Defeated, we returned to the village, realizing that we can’t navigate on our own and that we better hire a local guide to lead our way if we actually want to make it to our destination.
+Defeated, we returned to the village, realizing that we couldn’t navigate on our own and that we better hire a local guide to lead our way if we wanted to make it to our destination.

-To make a long story short- I am lucky enough to write these lines thanks to those kids, because not only was the track significantly more difficult than what I thought it would be, but it also started pouring so heavily that it became slippery and dangerous as well.
-Fortunately, the kids seemed unfazed by this development and continued to lead our way to the promised land.
+To make a long story short- I am lucky enough to write these lines thanks to those boys.
+Not only was the track significantly more challenging than I thought it would be, but it became slippery and dangerous as well due to sudden pouring.
+Fortunately, the boys seemed unfazed by this development and continued to lead our way to the promised land.

-The tropical storm that took us by surprise in the middle of our track that I mentioned?
+The pouring that took us by surprise in the middle of our track that I mentioned above?